prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

     - the bean id is just the default bean id
 - In qualifier, you simply specify the bean id that you want to inject **Injection Types**
-- Can apply @Qualifer annotation to:
+- Can apply @Qualifier annotation to:
     - Constructor injection
     - Setter injection methods
     - Field injection